Warli painting

-Warli painting is tribal art mostly created by the tribal people from the North Sahyadri Range in Maharashtra, India.
+Warli painting is tribal art mostly created by the Warli people from the North Sahyadri Range in Maharashtra, India.
 Warli paintings exist in cities such as Dahanu, Talasari, Jawhar, Palghar and Mokhada and originated in Maharashtra, where it is still practiced today.
 The paintings are usually done on mud walls, using a white pigment made from rice paste and water.
 They depict daily life, farming activities, animals, and natural elements in simple geometric shapes.
 Traditionally, Warli art is created by women and is often linked with rituals and celebrations.

 Tradition

+Warli painting from Thane district by Jivya Soma Mashe.

 The Warli painting tradition in Maharashtra is among the finest examples of the folk style of paintings.
 The Warli tribe is one of the largest in India, located outside Mumbai.
 Till the 1970s, even though the tribal style of art is thought to date back as early as the 10th century C.E.
 The Warli culture is centered on the concept of Mother Nature and elements of nature are often focal points depicted in Warli painting.
 Farming is their main way of life and a large source of food for the tribe.
 They greatly respect nature and wildlife for the resources that they provide for life.
-Warli artists use their clay huts as the backdrop for their paintings, similar to how ancient people used cave walls as their canvases.
+Warli artists use their clay huts as the backdrop for their paintings, similar to how ancient people used cave walls as their canvas.

 Jivya Soma Mashe, the artist in Thane district, has played a great role in making the Warli paintings more popular.
+Warli paintings were traditionally used as a means of transmitting folklore to people who were not familiar with written language.
+They also depict the social life of the Warli community and its connection with animals and nature.